AntoniFabioni/Chill-Coding/README.md

 # Chill-Coding
 The place to relax, learn, and try new things.
-These projects are made to test out a proof of concept or quick idea.
+These projects are made to test a proof of concept or quick idea.